 First, they build the sites on expired domains that have existing authority due to links generated by the previous owner.
 The new owner just adds content to the expired domain and adds the links within these articles.

-PBN owners will also often try to hide the fact that the sites are related.
-They do this by using different hosting providers, adding content that doesn’t link to their site, and using different themes.
+PBN owners will also try to hide the fact that the sites are related.
+Common disguise tactics include:

 How to Generate PBN Backlinks

 Ultimately, this means these networks are very unlikely to offer any benefits to people who buy links.
-They’re essentially link building scams designed to trick people into handing over money for ineffective links.
+They're essentially link building scams designed to make easy money off of inexperienced SEOs.

 Not All Website Networks Are PBNs